• Skip to primary navigation

 delicious and colorful Vegan Poke Bowls with Marinated Beets

-I have Sarah to thank for turning me on to the wonder of the poke bowl.
+I have Sarah from Snixy Kitchen to thank for turning me on to the wonder of the poke bowl.
 Brimming with sweet, colorful vegetables, they're not only pretty to look at and fun to make, they satisfy like a meal of vegetarian sushi (pretty much my favorite thing to eat in the world... besides chocolate).
 The folks at La Tourangelle asked me to come up with a Galentine/Valentine appropriate dish to feature their toasted sesame oil and Sarah suggested a pair of pretty pink and red beet vegan poke bowls.
 Genius!

 Colorful radishes for Vegan Poke Bowls with Marinated Beets